raowaqasakram/elasticsearch-bulk-loader/README.md

 4. Docker Compose configuration:

    - Open the `docker-compose.yml` file.
-   - In the `environment` section, update the following line by adding the elasticsearch index name where you want to load the data:
+   - In the `environment` section, update the following line with the elasticsearch index name where you want to load the data:
      ```
      - ES_INDEX_NAME=elon_data_index
      ```